| |

 surprisingly strong and energetic, and the music still carries obvious elements

-of Bulldozer's original style from the late eighties.
+of Bulldozer's original style from the late 1980s.
 The result may not be the

 same kind of magnum opus as Neurodeliri, but it is quite an entertaining